thecosmos42/image-processing-service/README.md

 ## 📫 Feedback & Contributions

-This project is a solo learning journey.
 Feel free to fork, play around, and open issues with ideas or bugs.
-No PRs accepted yet, but happy to discuss!

 ---